suurjaak/Skyperious/INSTALL.md

 wxPython 2.8 is also supported (2.8.12+), with some layout quirks.

-If wxPython is not available, the command line interface will function regardless.
+If wxPython is not available, the command line interface will function regardless. if XlsxWriter, Pillow, dateutil or Skype4Py are not available, the program will function regardless, only with lesser service - like lacking XLSX export.

 To use pip to install all Python dependencies (other than wxPython), execute `pip install -r requirements.txt` in Skyperious directory.